vdevic01/pump-proxy/README.md

 ## Configuration

 Pump Proxy uses the Viper library for configuration.
-You can configure Pump Proxy using either a TOML file (recommended for local/dev) or environment variables (recommended for production/secrets).
+You can configure Pump Proxy using either a TOML file or environment variables.
 When using environment variables, all keys must be prefixed with `PUMP_PROXY_APP_` (e.g., `PUMP_PROXY_APP_JWT_SECRET`).

 ### How Viper Loads Configuration